soup-bowl/project-wp-gatsby-docker/readme.md

-# Gatsby + WordPress, Docker Trial
+# Gatsby + WordPress, Docker Experiment
-Creates a local instance of Gatsby, WordPress and MariaDB.
+Creates a local instance of Gatsby, WordPress and MariaDB. **This is an in-progress experiment, there will be problems**.

+## Getting Started
+Set `proxy` to `127.0.0.1` in your hosts file.
+This is to give both your host system and the internal container a unified URL reference, otherwise WordPress will constantly throw it's toys out of the pram during configuration.

-To start, run `gatsby new` to create a Gatsby site called `gatsby` in the www folder.
+Run `gatsby new` to create a Gatsby site called `gatsby` in the www folder.

 ```bash
 ( cd www && gatsby new gatsby https://github.com/gatsbyjs/gatsby-starter-wordpress-blog )